The causality road from dynamical triangulations to quantum gravity that describes our Universe: Causality Road

 String theory is not only a candidate for QG, but it is also the \red{physics that we human beings know best} in terms of mathematical depth. \red{It} is based on 2D conformal field theory and can be regarded as a \red{so-called} {\it critical string theory} with 26 dimensions, where the moduli symmetry due to 2D conformal field theory acts to cancel the divergences \red{resulting from} perturbative calculations. \red{So-called} non-critical string theory with dimensions other than 26, can be considered as 2D QG with matter fields.
 Therefore, let us \red{start} with 2D Euclidean QG without matter, extending it to non-critical strings with matter, and finally arriving at a string theory with 26 critical dimensions.

 In this discussion, we take not only ``simplicity'' but also ``extremity'' as clues for logical leaps.
 The property of the equations of motion referred to in footnote \ref{footnote:extremityEOM} is an example of ``extremity''.
-The octonions is also an example of ``extremity''. \footnote{ The octonions is in a marginal position where the associative law holds where it matters and fails where it does not.
-The statement ``the octonions does not satisfy the associative law." is correct, but misleading. } We believe that ``extremity'' leads to a less simplistic and fruitful world.
+The octonion is also an example of ``extremity''. \footnote{ The octonion is in a marginal position where the associative law holds where it matters and fails where it does not.
+The statement ``the octonions do not satisfy the associative law." is correct, but misleading.
+Furthermore, in simple Lie groups, $E_8$ is an example of extremity, while in finite simple groups, the Monster group is an example of extremity. } We believe that ``extremity'' leads to a less simplistic and fruitful world.
 In other words, we believe that ``Physics is a simple and extreme theory of mathematics''. $W$ algebra and Jordan algebra with octonions, which will be discussed later, are choices based on this idea.